1.4.2022: Beach Replenishment is completed.

 Also, mid-block crossovers are public property and are for the use of all visitors and residents at the beach.
 The installation of impediments on these crossovers is prohibited.
 Any signs, chains, gates etc. will be removed.

 Again, the beach in Ocean City is Maryland’s Project for everyone’s enjoyment.
 It protects your property and life.
-To date the project has prevented and estimated $600 million dollars in storm damage.
+To date the project has prevented an estimated $900 million dollars in storm damage.
 Please treat it with respect and extend your cooperation to those of us that are responsible for maintaining it.
 Thank you.